blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 {{< figure src="hiker.png" id="hiker" caption="Sometimes you have to go lower to get higher [source: DALL-E 16.20.12]." numbered=true >}}

 To me, the fact that this algorithm actually works (most of the time) is nothing short of astounding -- it is basically "guess-and-check" on steroids.
 And yet, despite its simplicity, this technique has revolutionized the fields of nuclear physics, economics, genetics, and climate science, just to name a few.
-It also paved the way for advances in [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) and modern machine learning techniques.
+It also paved the way for modern machine learning techniques.
 The power of this approach cannot be attributed to luck or magic; it is underwritten by *randomness*, and the properties inherent thereto.

 ### Python Demo
 Below is a simple, fully-functional 1-D implementation of the Metropolis–Hastings algorithm.
 Feel free to [download](https://github.com/blakecole/mv-mcmc/blob/main/src/mcmc_demo_1d.py) it, and modify it as you see fit.
 I would encourage you to play around with the initial guess (`initial`) and standard deviation (`proposal_std`) parameters to get a sense of how these influence solution convergence.